MrPeterJin/MrPeterJin/README.md

 ### You'v reached MrPeterJin's leisure GitHub repos
 👋 Hi there, this repositories are definitely not MrPeterJin's second account for research.
 This account serves as a storage of my ideas which are out of nothing.

+- :orange_book: Apart from Deep Learning, Python.
+As a former ECE Undergraduate Student, I am also fond of Embedded System Design.
+Also learning other interesting Techs.
+- 🚀: Sometimes I write some apps for fun with Flutter or other frameworks.
+-

 ### 🛠 &nbsp;Tech Stack

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;